 How do you make Keto Chocolate Chip Cookies?

-Using a 1 inch cookie or ice cream scoop drop the cookies onto the baking sheet evenly spaced.
+Using a small cookie or ice cream scoop drop the chilled cookie dough onto the baking sheet evenly spaced.
 Bake for 7-9 minutes or until golden brown and lightly set.
 Top with sea salt if you desire.

 How many carbs are in Keto Chocolate Chip Cookies?

 This recipe makes 26 delicious cookies packed with dark chocolate chips and pecans.
-You might think that the net carb count is pretty high.
-However, as written these scrumptious Keto Chocolate Chip Cookies have just 1.1 net carb each!
-You can find the full nutritional information just below the recipe.
+As written these scrumptious Keto Chocolate Chip Cookies have just 1.1 net carb each!
+You can find the full nutritional information at the bottom of the printable recipe card below.

 What are some other keto desserts?